 Robot playing T-Rex Game

-Arduino, C++, Manipulation, Signal Processing, Mechatronics, Circuit Design
+C++, Manipulation, Signal Processing, Mechatronics, Circuit Design

 Overview